-The three second rule is in effect as soon as the ball crosses the Restraining Line in the attacking half of the field.
+The Three Seconds rule is in effect as soon as the ball crosses the Restraining Line in the attacking third of the field.
 In addition to the rule being applicable only in a specific area – the 8 meter – it also has a few other conditions.
 A defensive player standing with one foot in and one foot out of the 8-meter area will be considered subject to judging three seconds rule.
 A defender marking an unmarked offensive player standing behind the goal circle, further than a sticks length away, but clearly “mirroring” the attacker, is exempt from the three seconds rule.
 Also defensive players double teaming or “crashing” the attacker with the ball looking to score are also not subject to the three seconds.

 For penalty administration, play will be restarted with a free position awarded at the spot of the ball, not the foul, and no longer is a free position shot unless the ball was already in the 8 meter area.